MohamedEbrahem1/No_RISC_No_FUN/contributing.md

 8. **Merge:**
    Once your changes are approved, they will be merged into the `working_directory` branch.
 The `main` branch is reserved for versions that users can use.

-Certainly!
-Here's the modified section with additional details for Windows users in the `CONTRIBUTING.md` file:

 ```markdown
 ...